strapi/strapi/docs/3.x.x/en/plugin-development/ui-components.md

 ## OverlayBlocker

 The OverlayBlocker is a React component that is very useful to block user interactions when the strapi server is restarting in order to avoid front-end errors.
+This component is automatically displayed when the server needs to restart.
+You need to disable in order to override the current design.

 ### Usage